BroadleafCommerce/blc-paypal/docs/PayPal-Environment-Setup.md

 </dependency>
 ```

-Make sure to include the dependency in your site pom.xml as well:
+Make sure to include the dependency in your `site` AND `admin` pom.xml as well:

 ```xml
 <dependency>